MTrop/DoomStruct/README.md

 ### Compiling with Maven

-To compile this library with Apache Maven, type:
+To install/compile this library and make all artifacts with Apache Maven, type:

+	mvn install

+To compile this library, type:

 	mvn compile